-100 years ago, the 19th Amendment to the U. S. Constitution was signed, giving women the right to vote.
+One hundred years ago the 19th Amendment to the U. S. Constitution was signed, giving women the right to vote.

 In our exhibit, An Unfinished Revolution: The Woman’s Suffrage Centennial, we look at the long road women took to gain that right.

-This word search was made to be done alongside our exhibit, allowing players to learn the hidden terms as they engaged with the exhibit.
-For those doing the word search without the exhibit, a brief explanation of terms and people await below.
+This word search was made to be done in the gallery, allowing players to learn the hidden terms as they engaged with the exhibit.
+For those doing the word search at home, a brief explanation of terms and people follows.

 Suffrage: The right to vote in political elections